bdeckard92/dupUT/01-Class-Content/13-ORM/03-Algorithms/01-double-triple-map/README.md

 # Double Triple Map

-In this activity, you will be writing code to create a function that takes in an array of integers and returns a transformed array where even numbers are doubled and odd numbers are tripled.
+In this activity, you will be writing code to create a function that takes in an array of integers and returns a transformed array, where even numbers are doubled and odd numbers are tripled.

 ## Instructions